 Courses in this program are offered in a blended format.
-Consisting of our summer residency, and on campus experience held in early July with online work completed before and/or after your time in Calgary.
-Fall, Winter, and Spring courses are typically held online through Desire2Learn and Zoom.
+Consisting of our summer residency, an on campus experience held in Summer with online work completed before and/or after your time in Calgary.
+Fall and Winter courses are typically held fully online through Desire2Learn and Zoom.
 For additional information regarding online delivery, refer to the eLearn website.

 In completing this topic, you will: